slackapi/python-slack-sdk/tutorial/01-creating-the-slack-app.md

 🎉 You should briefly see a success banner.

-_If you want to change your bot user's name, click on **Bot User** in the left sidebar and modify the display name._
+_If you want to change your bot user's name, click on **App Home** in the left sidebar and modify the display name._

 ### Install the app in your workspace